tedneward/Azgaarnoth/Magic/Spells/sandblast.md

 The sandblast deals the same damage to objects and structures in its area.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.